SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 :newTerm:`conform` to that protocol.

-Protocols can require that conforming types have specific instance properties, instance methods, type methods, initializers, operators, and subscripts.
+Protocols can require that conforming types have specific instance properties, instance methods, type methods, operators, and subscripts.

 .. _Protocols_ProtocolSyntax: